 Premature babies: In the event of an early birth, the employee must inform her employer that she has given birth and the date on which the birth occurred in order for her period of compulsory and ordinary leave to start.

-Stillbirth (after 24 weeks duration): If the pregnant employee has not yet commenced her ordinary maternity leave but gives birth to a child after 24 weeks of pregnancy but the child is born sleeping, the woman is still entitled to her maternity leave but will need to notify the employer as soon as reasonably practicable, that she has given birth and the date of the birth.
+Stillbirth (after 24 weeks duration): If the pregnant employee has not yet commenced her ordinary maternity leave but gives birth to a child after 24 weeks of pregnancy but the child is stillborn, the woman is still entitled to her maternity leave but will need to notify the employer as soon as reasonably practicable that she has given birth and the date of the birth.